-The Inner Spindle is located inside the Outer Spindle, it is directly connected to the cutterhead.
+The Inner Spindle is located inside the Outer Spindle.
+The Inner Spindle is directly connected to the cutterhead.

 Every 40 hours, Add 2 or 3 drops of oil, Union oil 315 klondyke oil, or any SAE #10 oil (non detergent motor oil) Every 175 hours, Add one shot of, Union oil - Unoba F1 or F2 lube, Lubriplate #930 AAA, Mobil oil - Mobilith A.W. grades 1 or 2, Chevron Durolith EP1 or EP2, or any equivalent lithium barium grease.
-Run the spindle down near the lower limit and you will see a grease fitting located in the keyway.
+Run the spindle down near the lower limit and you will see а grease fitting in the keyway.
 Add lubrication here.
 If the inner spindle is removed clean the lower bearing and repack it with grease.